 As you can see there are a lot of optional coverage’s available.
 So, when someone says they want or have “FULL-COVERAGE” auto insurance your insurance professional probably needs to ask a few additional questions.

 Words you never will hear your insurance agent or broker say: You Have Full Coverage

-You might notice your insurance agent or broker cautious to say the words full coverage insurance since it can mean something different to each person; not to mention the variety of coverage’s available.
-The list of optional coverage’s from simple roadside assistance to replacing your vehicle with a brand new one are endless.
+You might notice your insurance agent or broker cautious to say the words full coverage insurance since it can mean something different to each person; not to mention the variety of coverage available.
+The list of optional coverage from simple roadside assistance to replacing your vehicle with a brand new one is endless.

-The worst thing an insurance professional ever wants to hear when they tell a client, after an accident, they are not covered is…”I thought I was covered, you said I had full coverage.”
+The worst thing an insurance professional ever wants to hear when they tell a client, after an accident, it does not cover them is…”I thought I was covered, you said I had full coverage.”

 Full Coverage Insurance Options

 Most insurance companies today are now offering package

 - Little or no extras

 - No frills